Old Monk: History

-In 1855, an entrepreneurial Scotsman named Edward Abraham Dyer, father of Colonel Reginald Dyer set up a brewery in Kasauli, Himachal Pradesh to cater to the British requirement for cheap beer.
-This brewery changed hands and became a distillery by the name of Mohan Meakin Pvt.
+In 1855, Edward Dyer set up a brewery in Kasauli, Himachal Pradesh to cater to the British requirement for cheap beer.
+This brewery changed hands and eventually became a distillery by the name of Mohan Meakin Pvt.
 Ltd.

 Old Monk, reportedly a creation of Ved Rattan Mohan, former managing director of Mohan Meakin, was first introduced in India in the 1960s.
 Colonel Ved Mohan, brother of Kapil Mohan, had been inspired by the serene life of Benedictine monks and the drinks they brewed as they led their ascetic life in the mountains where they lived in content.
 And hence, the drink got its name.
 Before Old Monk, there was Hercules rum (still sold) that was distilled exclusively for the armed forces.
-Superior in taste and perhaps even in quality to Hercules (as loyalists believe), the brand soon became one of the leading dark rums in the world and perhaps the most popular IMFL (Indian-Made Foreign Liquor) brand in the country.
+Superior in taste and perhaps even in quality to Hercules, the brand soon became one of the leading dark rums in the world and perhaps the most popular IMFL brand in the country.
 The affordable pricing strategy has also worked in their favor.

 There was a time when Old Monk dominated the rum market.
 There were other brands also but none came close in quality or popularity.
 About eight million bottles were sold annually.
 As of 2015, the sales are a quarter of that and they continue to decline.
 There were recent rumours about Old Monk closing down but its makers, Mohan Meakin Ltd, assured that Old Monk is not going to be taken off market.

 Varieties

-While the 7 years aged XXX rum grade is the most popular, there are Supreme & Gold Reserve varieties which are gaining in popularity.
-These are aged for 12 years and are blended with highly matured spirits.
-Supreme also comes in a special bottle, with the shape of a standing monk.
-The top part of the monk's head is the bottle cap, which also doubles up as a peg measure.
-There is a limited edition that was launched in 2013.
-The number of years it has been aged is unclear, the box states "very old vatted".
-The 1 litre bottle is in the shape of the old monk's face.